-JAWS can help your students achieve the goal of complete independence in accessing resources on a computer and the Internet.
+JAWS can help your students achieve the goal of complete independence in accessing resources on a computer and the internet.
 For students just getting started, you'll want to pick a very basic subset of commands, such as navigating and listening to a short story that is already on the screen.
 While students learn, you might consider playing one of JAWS' online audio training options -- include breaks throughout the process to stop and practice.

 With so many keystroke combinations to memorize, you'll also want to be very well-versed in the program -- perhaps staying a step ahead of your students.
 You'll be able to help them pick up new skills without all the frustration of trial and error.
-It's likely that they'll already be highly motivated to learn the ins and outs of JAWS, but you can continue to encourage students towards fluency, independence, and equity with their peers.
+It's likely that they'll already be highly motivated to learn the ins and outs of JAWS, but you can continue to encourage students toward fluency, independence, and equity with peers.

 - Develop a personalized plan to help your students learn the program in steps, centered on accessing high-interest information with increasing depth and complexity over time.

 - Model out loud for students the process of using a command to achieve a desired result.

 - As students progress in their fluency with the program's commands, be sure to communicate with parents about their progress -- a simple spreadsheet with milestones could be a useful way to keep track.

 JAWS can read text and graphic information on a computer in almost any application, providing both speech and Braille output.
 The software is controlled with keyboard commands that make it possible for a student with blindness to navigate a computer, create and edit documents, and read webpages.